Woodville (Heidelberg, Pennsylvania): History

 In 1783, Neville retired shortly after reaching the rank of brigadier general.
 Three years later, the name "Woodville" was used on the land patent, and was mentioned in a report in the Pittsburgh Gazette when his sister-in-law was married at the house.
 He built another home, Bower Hill, and let his son Presley live in Woodville.
 During the 1780s he continued his public career, serving in several posts, including as representative to the Pennsylvania Constitutional Convention in 1787.

 He was named federal revenue inspector for a district comprising Allegheny, Bedford, Washington and Westmoreland counties.
 This put him in the position of collecting the excise tax on whiskey imposed at Alexander Hamilton's suggestion to pay off the states' war debts.
 Since it favored large producers over small farmers, it was unpopular with many of the farmers of Western Pennsylvania, who often had no other way of getting their grain to market.
 In the early 1790s this led to the Whiskey Rebellion.
 Farmers marched on Woodville in 1794.
 Neville and his servants fought them off, but were unable to protect Bower Hill from being burned down despite reinforcements by soldiers from Fort Fayette.
-Fort Lafayette (Pennsylvania) George Washington eventually sent in the Army to put the rebellion down, an occurrence seen as the first test of federal authority under the newly adopted Constitution.
+George Washington eventually sent in the Army to put the rebellion down, an occurrence seen as the first test of federal authority under the newly adopted Constitution.

 Four years later, an assessment for the Direct Tax of 1798 shows the house at its present dimensions.
 Thomas Jones, probably an overseer or caretaker, is listed as the resident.
 In 1814, it was sold to Stephen Barlow, a director of the Bank of the United States, for $12,000 ($ in contemporary dollars).
 He, in turn, sold it two years later to Christopher Cowan at a $2,000 profit.